 Ethical naturalism says that moral judgements are beliefs that are intended to be true or false (cognitivism) and that moral properties exist (realism) and are natural properties.

-Utilitarianism is an example of a naturalist ethical theory.
+Utilitarianism is perhaps the obvious example of a naturalist ethical theory.
 It says ‘good’ can be reduced to pleasure, and ‘bad’ can be reduced to pain.
 Pain and pleasure are natural properties of the mind/brain and so utilitarianism is a naturalist theory.

 - The naturalistic fallacy (see non-naturalism)

 - The is-ought problem (see emotivism)